IBM/nodejs-idb-connector/docs/README.md

 **DB2 CLI API:** SQLTransact

-**Valid Scope:** After calling the execute() or exec() function.
+**Valid Scope:** After calling the `execute` or `exec` function.

+___

-## closeCursor
+## dbstmt.closeCursor()

 **Description:**

-Calling closeCursor() closes any cursor associated with the dbstmt object and discards any pending results.
+Calling `closeCursor` closes any cursor associated with the dbstmt object and discards any pending results.

 If no open cursor is associated with the dbstmt object, the function has no effect.

-If the dbstmt object references a stored procedure that has multiple result sets, the closeCursor() closes only the current result set.
-Any additional result sets remain open and usable.If you want to reuse the dbstmt object, please call closeCursor() before calling exec() or prepare()for another SQL statement.
-Otherwise, you just need to call delete to completely remove it.
+If the dbstmt object references a stored procedure that has multiple result sets, `closeCursor` closes only the current result set.
+Any additional result sets remain open and usable.

+If you want to reuse the dbstmt object, please call `closeCursor` before calling `exec` or `prepare` for another SQL statement.

 **Syntax:**